 The Group establishes an allowance for impairment that represents its estimate of incurred losses in respect of trade and other receivables.
-Before the adoption of IFRS 9, the main component of this allowance was a specific loss component that related to individually significant exposures.
 In the year under review the allowance was calculated using the simplified approach due to the fact that the Group's trade receivables are of a short-term nature as they are based on credit terms of not more than 60 days and therefore do not require significant financing component.
 The new impairment model requires the recognition of impairment provisions based on expected credit losses (ECL) rather than only incurred credit losses as is the case under IAS 39.
 To this end trade receivables were analysed by local and overseas balances and measures such as political and economic conditions have been considered when calculating the impairment allowance apart from the historical rate.
 For receivables over the 360 days, the loss rate was adjusted to take into consideration the proportion of actual recoveries over the selected period.